Woman speaking with another woman while typing into computer

 CHWs can work in a variety of settings including clinics, hospitals, community based organizations, and health insurance organizations.
 CHW's focus on connecting people to resources aimed at ensuring health and reducing the burden of chronic and infectious disease.

-• HLTH 21: Contemporary Health Concerns (online asynchronous)
+• HLTH 21: Contemporary Health Concerns (online asynchronous or in-person)

-• ITRN 51: Internship (online synchronous - live sessions with instructor and in-person 72-hour internship)
+• ITRN 51: Internship (online synchronous - a few live Zoom sessions with instructor and in-person 72-hour internship for those new to the field.
+Internship waived for CHW's with previous experience but will still need to take the class)

 Prerequisites: English-language proficiency is required.
 All classes will be delivered in English.
 English speaking and writing skills are necessary.
 If English is your second language. we offer non-credit ESLL courses.